a6b8/ChainProbe/README.md

-# ChainProbe – Onchain Chainlink Price Feeds for M2M Processing
+# ChainProbe – Onchain Chainlink Price Feeds for M2M Processing with MCP

-**ChainProbe** is an x402-capable MCP server that provides **all** Chainlink price feeds from an EVM blockchain in a single tool call.
-The data is fetched directly *onchain* and paid for via x402 micropayments using USDC.
-It's ideal for Machine-to-Machine (M2M) applications, autonomous agents, and AI systems.
+**ChainProbe** is an **x402-capable MCP server** that delivers **onchain Chainlink price feeds** across multiple EVM blockchains in a single unified interface.
+Built on the **Model Context Protocol (MCP)**, it enables composable integration of blockchain data into AI, agentic systems, and Machine-to-Machine (M2M) workflows.

+By implementing MCP’s `resources` and `tools` features, ChainProbe exposes real-time price data streams that can be consumed via HTTP 402-based micropayments using USDC.
+No API keys.
+No offchain databases.
+Just streaming blockchain-native data, made machine-readable.

 ---